spacetelescope/jwst/docs/jwst/pipeline/calwebb_spec3.rst

 :Data model: `~jwst.datamodels.MultiExposureModel`
 :File suffix: _cal

-For NIRSpec fixed-slit, NIRSpec MOS, and NIRCam and NIRISS WFSS, which have a defined set of slits or sources, the data from the input calibrated exposures is reorganized by the :ref:`exp_to_source <exp_to_source>` step so that all of the instances of data for a particular source/slit are contained in a
+For NIRSpec fixed-slit and NIRSpec MOS, which have a defined set of slits or sources, the data from the input calibrated exposures is reorganized by the :ref:`exp_to_source <exp_to_source>` step so that all of the instances of data for a particular source/slit are contained in a